Peptide receptor radionuclide therapy: Applications

 The body of research on the effectiveness of current PRRT is promising, but limited.
 Complete or partial treatment response has been seen in 20-30% of patients in trials treated with ^{177}Lu-DOTATATE or ^{90}Y-DOTATOC, among the most widely used PRRT drugs.
 When it comes to comparing these two PRRT, Y-labeled and Lu-labeled PRRTs, it appears that Y-labeled is more effective for larger tumors, while Lu-labeled is better for smaller and primary tumors.
-The lack of ɤ-emission with Y-labeled PPRTs is also an important difference between Lu peptides and Y peptide.
+The lack of γ-emission with Y-labeled PPRTs is also an important difference between Lu peptides and Y peptide.
 In particular, with Y-labeled PRRT it becomes difficult to set up a dose of radiations specific to the patient's needs.
 In most cases PRRT is used for cancers of the gastroenteropancreatic and bronchial tracts, and in some cases phaeochromocytoma, paraganglioma, neuroblastoma or medullary thyroid carcinoma.
 Various approaches to approve effectiveness and limit side effects are being investigated, including radiosensitising drugs, fractionation regimes and new radionuclides.
 Alpha emitters, which have much shorter ranges in tissue (limiting the effect on nearby healthy tissue), such as bismuth-213 or actinium-225 labelled DOTATOC are of particular interest.

 A comparative cohort study of 1051 neuroendocrine tumor patients undergoing ^{90}Y-DOTATOC (n=910) or ^{177}Lu-DOTATOC (n=141) reported no significant difference in overall survival between the groups.
 However, patients with high tumor accumulation and multiple lesions seemed to benefit from ^{90}Y-DOTATOC, while patients with low tumor burden, solitary lesions and extra-hepatic disease experienced more favorable outcome on ^{177}Lu-DOTATOC.
 There were significantly fewer cases of transitory hematotoxicity in the ^{177}Lu-DOTATOC group compared with the ^{90}Y-DOTATOC group (1.4% versus 10.1%, p=0.001).

 The randomized controlled phase III Neuroendocrine Tumors Therapy (NETTER-1) trial evaluated the efficacy and safety of ^{177}Lu-DOTATATE as compared with high-dose octreotide long-acting repeatable (LAR) in patients with advanced progressive somatostatin-receptor positive midgut neuroendocrine tumors.
 Patients were randomly assigned to receive either ^{177}Lu-DOTATATE and octreotide LAR at a dose of 30 mg every four weeks for symptom control (n=116) or to only receive octreotide LAR at a dose of 60 mg every four weeks (n=113, control group).
 In total, 200 out of the 231 patients entered long-term follow-up.
 Final overall survival in the intention-to-treat population was median 48.0 months in the ^{177}Lu-DOTATATE group versus median 36.3 months in the control group (p=0.30).
 In other words, there was numerical difference of 11.7 months, not reaching statistical significance. ^{177}Lu-DOTATATE was associated with limited acute toxic effects.
 In neuroendocrine tumor patients with advanced well-differentiated disease and progression on somatostatin analogs, ^{177}Lu-DOTATATE is likely to reduce the risk of disease progression and be associated with quality-of-life benefits.